marie-iskandar/marie-iskandar/README.md

-- hi, i’m marie (she/her). welcome to my internet web site
+- hi, i’m marie (she/her 🏳️‍⚧️). welcome to my internet web site
-- i love to use 'computer'
+- i love to use 'computer.'
 - you can email me at marie ATSIGN marieiskandar.me or find me on discord @jellyfishone
 - it's possible i am a p-zombie or a phantom, sorry if that is inconvenient for you